Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Phentermine is FDA-approved for short-term use, typically 12 weeks maximum, though some physicians prescribe it for longer periods with regular monitoring.
 Semaglutide has been studied for over two years in clinical trials and is designed for long-term use as a chronic weight management therapy.

-FormBlends offers physician-supervised weight loss programs featuring both compounded semaglutide and comprehensive medical support.
+FormBlends offers physician-supervised weight loss programs featuring both compounded semaglutide and thorough medical support.
 Our experienced medical team provides personalized treatment plans, regular monitoring, and ongoing support to help you achieve sustainable weight loss results.

 Start your free consultation today to determine which weight loss medication is right for your individual needs and health goals.

-This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-The information provided has been reviewed by licensed healthcare professionals but should not replace a consultation with your physician.
+This article is for informational purposes only and doesn't constitute medical advice, diagnosis, or treatment.
+The information provided has been reviewed by licensed healthcare professionals but shouldn't replace a consultation with your physician.
 Individual results vary.
 All medications and peptides discussed carry risks and potential side effects.
 Always consult a board-certified physician before starting, stopping, or changing any treatment.
-FormBlends provides physician-supervised telehealth services; all prescriptions require physician approval based on individual medical evaluation.
+FormBlends provides physician-supervised telehealth services. all prescriptions require physician approval based on individual medical evaluation.

 Medical Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any medication or treatment.
-FormBlends articles are reviewed by licensed physicians but are not a substitute for a personal medical consultation.
+FormBlends articles are source-checked against medical and regulatory references, but they are not a substitute for a personal medical consultation.

 Ready to get started?